CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 .

-2. The Finish method- This section of code tells the application to write output files based on data acquired during the simulation.
+2. *The Finish method* This section of code tells the application to write output files based on data acquired during the simulation.

 .. figure:: ./images/Tutorial03/finish.png